What is the Furlough Scheme?

 The Challenges of Furloughing Staff Members

 Furlough has produced a few problems for business owners and managers alike.
 It has been difficult for businesses to decide whether it is more beneficial for the staff member to be on furlough which helps the company financially or losing a valued member of their team.
 The furlough scheme is set to finish in April; however, this could change depending on the current fluctuating circumstances.
-There will also be discussions who to furlough and for how long.
+There will also be discussions about who to furlough and for how long.
 Should you be rotating who goes on furlough, using the threshold of 3 weeks?
 It’s important as the business owner that you remember your own needs and ensuring that you support your employees throughout the whole process.
 Deciding which members of staff to put on furlough and which employees continue to work is difficult as both sides may see this as a negative.
 This is why considerate team management is crucial to ensure that all team members are all on board.

 Tips on How to Manage Staff Members that are Furloughed

 Employees that have been furloughed will be uncertain about when they will return to work.
 It can become very isolating being off work for a long period, not being in the thick of the fast-paced working environment can harm employee’s mental health.
-As there are a lot of uncertainty surrounding businesses surviving at the moment, those on furlough could be anxious about losing their job.
+As there is a lot of uncertainty surrounding businesses surviving at the moment, those on furlough could be anxious about losing their job.
 To avoid your staff feeling isolated, it’s important to keep the communication between the business and your staff consistent during their time on furlough.
 A great way to do this is by creating an internal communication plan.
 Now, more than ever it should be a time that you evaluate your internal communication, you may want to invest in a company newsletter or a daily bulletin.
 This enhanced internal communication will allow staff to feel more confident about returning to work.